tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Customizing response:**
   HTTP response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
-  You can also have the custom error page (for example `403.php`) in your theme template directory or child theme directory to fit your theme.
+  You can also have a human friendly page (like `404.php`) in your theme template directory or child theme directory to fit your theme.

 * **Validation logs:**
   Validation logs can be recorded with useful information to audit attack patterns.